NumbuhFour/numbuhfour.github.io/_posts/1970-4-1-LilywatchP1.md

 The watch was something I already had rough plans for after designing a housing for a Lilypad during **my last PhysMed  project**(link).
 At the time, I really just wanted something I could plug my Lilypad into without having it permanently attached to a circuit.
 I wanted to have it available for other projects should they come up without compromising whatever project I'm taking it from.

 So, with that design already in hand, I took to improving it so I could turn it into a platform on which I could make whatever this 'experience' my next assignment called for.
-But in doing so, I got side-tracked testing to make sure it could do anything and ended up focusing on turning into a smartwatch.
+But in doing so, I got side-tracked testing to make sure it could do anything and ended up focusing on turning into a personalized smartwatch.
+A smartwatch tailored to me and my expectations for how things work.

 Over the next few days I will be writing posts on the process of making it and some accompanying projects to document this adventure.
 The project is not done, it's one of those that I hope to gradually keep adding to over a long span of time, but I will try to keep adding to this blog as well to continue documenting its progress.